MHD Turbulence: A Biased Review: Imbalanced MHD Turbulence

 Things are, however, not as straightforward as they might appear.
 LGS07 point out that it is, in fact, counterintuitive that the weaker $\dz_\lambda^-$ perturbation, which is distorted by $\dz_\lambda^+$ on a shorter time scale $\tnl^-$, can nevertheless coherently distort $\dz_\lambda^+$ for a longer time $\tnl^+$.
 Their solution to this is to argue that, while the weaker field is strongly distorted {\em in space} by the stronger one, it remains correlated {\em in time} for as long as the stronger field does (coherence time of the long-correlated advector inherited by the advectee).
 In other words, during its (long) correlation time $\tnl^+$, the stronger field (in its reference frame travelling at $\vA$) sees a weak field that has been rendered multiscale by the spatial variation of the stronger field, but remains approximately constant for a time $\tnl^+$ and so can keep distorting the stronger field in a time-coherent~way.

 This argument can only work, it seems, if the long-term coherence of the weaker field is not upset by the way in which it is forced, so one must assume that it is forced at the outer scale with the same (long!) correlation time as the cascade time of the stronger field, in the Alfv\'enic frame of the latter. \citet{chandran19} dub this the ``coherence assumption''.
-While not justifiable in general, it is great for them as, in their model, the weaker field is generated by the reflection of the stronger one as the latter propagates outwards in an expanding solar wind, and so one should indeed expect the two fields to be tightly correlated at the outer scale.
+While hard to justify in general,\footnote{It is, however, worth pointing out in this context a curious result reported by \citet{lugones19}: they studied frequency-wavenumber spectra of externally forced (not reflection-driven) imbalanced MHD turbulence and spotted, in some of their runs (those, it seems to me, that were more likely to have been in a strong-turbulence regime), that, counterintuitively, the weaker field moved in the same direction as the stronger one, implying perhaps just the kind of coherence that LGS07 conjectured, without reflection driving. \citet{lugones19} interpret this result in terms of reflections off inhomogeneities of the local mean field, but perhaps that is another way of saying the same thing---that the weaker field gets locked into long-time coherence with the stronger one.} it is great for them as, in their model, the weaker field is generated by the reflection of the stronger one as the latter propagates outwards in an expanding solar wind, and so one should indeed expect the two fields to be tightly correlated at the outer scale.
 Their endorsement of LGS07---perhaps with an amendment that $\theta_\lambda$ should have some scaling with $\lambda$ determined by alignment/intermittency (\secref{sec:MS17})---is backed up by their numerical results, where both fields' spectra approach $\kperp^{-3/2}$ (and their alignment increases) with increasing heliocentric distance.